slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 This can be verified on the online portal, using the "Networks" tab.

 Once both networks are up, a ticket will need to be submitted to the Chameleon help desk.
-The Chameleon documentation states:
-"After having stitchable isolated networks on UC and TACC sites, a request should be sent to the Help Desk for creation of AL2S circuits.
-In the request, following information should be specified: - Information for the network at UC (Project ID, name of the network, ID of the network) - Information for the network at TACC (Project ID, name of the network, ID of the network) - Duration of the circuit in active state."
+This ticket should request the creation of an AL2S circuit between the sites, and should specify the Project ID, network name, and network ID of each network.
+This information can be found by clicking on each network name.
+Additionally, the lifetime of the stitched network should also be specified.

 Submit a ticket containing this information, and wait for it to be approved.